 Who we are

 IDA Foundation is an independent social enterprise providing medicine and medical goods to healthcare organisations worldwide, at the best price possible.
-We recognize that in today's world, essential medicines remain out of reach for too many people.
+We recognise that in today's world, essential medicines remain out of reach for too many people.
 IDA bridges those gaps so that healthcare providers have access to quality products at a fair price.
 We distribute over 3000 different health products to customers and partners in over 130 countries.
 We work with international and local NGOs, large funding organisations, ministries of health and central medical stores, and smaller mission hospitals.

 Headquartered in Amsterdam, we are a global organisation with 225 employees representing over 25 nationalities.
-We have offices in India, China, Nigeria and Democratic Republic of Congo, warehouses in Dubai (UAE) and Tilburg (NL), as well as representative agents in over 30 countries.
+We have offices in India, China and Nigeria, warehouses in Dubai (UAE) and Tilburg (NL), as well as representative agents in over 30 countries.
 We pride ourselves on our professional, diverse and multicultural team, which is passionate about our mission.